ojadaw/ANN_Dawson/README.md

 # ANN_Dawson
-This is a leaners stating point in developing artificial neural network.
+This is a leaners starting point in developing artificial neural network.